vnanikalyan/vnanikalyan.github.io/README.md

-# This is vnk/my Learnings
+## This is vnk/my Learnings

-The content on this website is my learnings as a freelancer, software developer to senior software developer.
+The contents on this website are my learnings as a
+- freelancer,
+- software developer to senior software developer.
-I used to write my learnings on documents.

-To refer them has become cumbersome.
-Thought of putting all of them on a website so that referring would be easy and might help other developers out there.
+Previously, I used to write my learnings on documents.
+Referring them when needed has become cumbersome.
+So, I thought of putting all of them on a website so that referring would be easy and might help other developers out there including the future me.